chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 .. end_tag

-.. note:: The ``--node-name`` option is required for a validatorless bootstrap (as of Chef client 12.4).
+.. note:: The ``--node-name`` option is required for a validatorless bootstrap (Changed in Chef Client 12.4).

 FIPS Mode
 -----------------------------------------------------